imtiaz-avi/resume/README.md

-# resume-with-bootstrap
+# resume
-responsive one page resume with bootstrap
+one page resume